cfortuner/promptable/README.md

 # Promptable

 Build fullstack AI apps in Typescript/Javascript.

 ## What is this?

-Promptable consists of a collection of utilities and interfaces that help you build applications with LLMs.
-It is designed to be flexible and extensible so that you can use it with any LLM or Embeddings provider.
+Promptable is library that enables you to build powerful AI applications with LLMs and Embeddings providers such as OpenAI, Hugging Face, Cohere and Anthropic.
+It provides a flexible and extensible API that makes it easy to compose LLMs with data and tools to build complex applications quickly and easily.

-The goal of this library is to provide a set of general tools for Typescript and Javascript developers to help them build fullstack AI first applications quickly and easily.
+With Promptable, you can combine LLMs with other powerful tools and data sources, such as databases and APIs, to create a wide range of AI applications.

+**What is LLM?**

+An LLM is a Language Language Model.
+It is a model that can generate text given a prompt.
+It is a type of AI that can be used to generate text, answer questions, and more.

+**What is an Embedding?**

+An Embedding is a vector representation of a piece of text.
+It is a type of AI that can be used to find similar pieces of text, search for text, and more.

 > !
 Right now the library is in early development and is very much experimental.
 Don't use this in production yet!
 The API is subject to change as we get feedback.